jorgenskogmo/atom-lit/readme.md

 # DRAFT

-So, in this demo, we're doing two things:
+So, in this demo, we're doing three things:

-- a fun particle system, implemented in (raw) webgl
+- design-token driven css (implemented in figma)
-- a (few) design-token driven UI components, implemented as Custom HTML elements (aka WebComponents)
+- custom html elements (implemented with Lit base-class)

-This gives us three talking-points, that presents an approach to Frontend Engineering that, hopefully, resonates with you.
+- webgl particle system (implemented in raw webgl)

-##
+This gives us three talking-points that presents an approach to Frontend Engineering that, hopefully, resonates with you.

-Use the platform.
+## 1

-- [x] raw webgl
+Relationship between UX/UI, Design Engineering and Frontend Engineering

-      ui control of boids
+## 2

-      design tokens
+Be an Engineer, not a Frameworker

-      vanilla js and web components
+## 3

-      web-platform
+Understand the underlying technology.